Giovanbattista Catalano: Parma

-On 5 July 2013 Catalano joined another Serie A club Parma F.C. in co-ownership deal for €110,000 in 2-year contract.
+On 5 July 2013 Catalano joined another Serie A club Parma in co-ownership deal for €110,000 in 2-year contract.
 Parma also signed Antonio Maglia from Lamezia Terme on 4 July for undisclosed fee.
 As part of the deal, Lamezia acquired Matteo Bibba, Diego De Giorgi, Stefano Rossini (loans) and Francesco Rapisarda (co-ownership for €100,000) from Parma, despite all 4 players in fact were free agents on 1 July 2013 (De Giorgi in 2012).

 Catalano joined fourth division club Rimini on 2 September 2013.
 Catalano played 3 times and booked once for the group A club (northern side).
 On 23 January 2014, Catalano moved back to south for Lamezia in Group B. On 16 June 2014 Lamezia bought back Catalano for a peppercorn of €500 as well as Rapisarda for undisclosed fee.

 Potenza

 On 20 August 2015 Catalano signed for Potenza.
 He scored his first goal on 13 September against Manfredonia.